joakimmag/Light-Switch/README.md

-﻿# Light Switch
+# Light Switch

 <img src="Readme/Logo.png" width="120" height="120">

 ## Description

-Easily switch between light and dark theme in Windows 10 and 11.
+Easily switch from light to dark theme, or the other way around, in Windows 10 and Windows 11.

-This application displays an icon in your system tray, which you can click to change Windows theme.
+This application displays an icon in your system tray.
+You can click the icon to change Windows theme.

 ## Download